Enjoy the flavors of fall with an Apple Cinnamon Buttermilk Pancakes breakfast. The perfect way to enjoy a cool crisp fall morning.

 - Heat a lightly oiled griddle or frying pan over medium heat.

 - Brown on both sides.
 Remove from griddle and repeat until all the batter is used.
-Top pancakes with warm fried apples, top with Torani Caramel Sauce and whipped cream.
+Top pancakes with warm fried apples, whipped cream, and top with caramel sauce.